I think you will agree that keeping costs down when developing online courses is a key to eLearning business stability and lasting ROI.

 But of course, the JoomlaLMS blog is not the only source of freebies for eLearning course designers and developers.
 We know dozens of eLearning and EdTech websites where people share resources to create amazing online courses and, what is important, they are completely free!

 When you are about to start with eLearning course design you get overwhelmed with all the design principles, approaches and disciplines out there.
 To get to know all the basics you will spend years, not weeks.
-Fortunately for you, there is an amazing design school that helps non-designers to learn the basics without charge and shares amazing design resources such as color combinations, schemes and palettes, fonts, icons and images to download and much more.
+Fortunately for you, there is an amazing design school that helps non-designers to learn the basics without charge and shares amazing design resources such as color combinations, schemes and palettes, fonts, icons and eLearning images to download and much more.
 We highly recommend checking it out!

 Tim Slade is an award-winning eLearning designer and the owner of a popular blog where he not only constantly shares eLearning design strategies and approaches but showcases stunning resources to design and develop online courses.
-Here you will find everything you need to design your next project including icons, high-resolution images, templates and fonts.
+Here you will find everything you need to design your next project including icons, high-resolution eLearning images, e-learning website templates and fonts.

 The 60 Totally Free Design Resources for Non-Designers, compiled by Vismeo, is another go-to collection for visual content.
-The blog post features 60 websites with free images, photos, icons, fonts, free photo and video editing tools.
+The blog post features 60 websites with free eLearning images, photos, icons, fonts, free photo and video editing tools.

 The collection of design tools and assets by an instructional technologist Bianca Woods is a great source of e-learning freebies to design media-rich course content and polish your design skills.